 Key Responsibilities of the Student While on the Elective

 - The student will complete an extensive review of the Gross Anatomy of an area or areas of interest.
 During this period the student is required to identify an anatomical region, present clinical problems of interest, and the pertinent gross anatomy related to these clinical problems.

 - During the second part of the elective the student will select an anatomical region to dissect and with the instructor approval devise an independent dissection plan.
 The student will present his/her findings and the important clinical problems associated with the region to group.

 - This elective requires four days a week of dissection, review and preparation.
-The student must participate in the dissection and lead two conferences.
+The student must participate in the dissection and give a presentation.

-The student must participate in dissection and lead two conferences.
+The student must participate in dissection and give a presentation.